-Pharmaceutical giant Pfizer, with which the couple partnered last year in March, has called it the greatest medical advance of the past 100 years by claiming that their vaccine has been more effective than the others for the 90 percent.
+Pharmaceutical giant Pfizer, with which the couple partnered last year in March, has called the greatest medical advance of the past 100 years by claiming that their vaccine it’s been 90% more effective than the others.

 Ugur Sahin and Ozlem Turec are saving lives with their discovery.
-Fortunately in the world ideas never stop and technology is progressing at an incredible rhythm.
+Fortunately in the world ideas never stop and technology is progressing at an incredible rate.
 Do you remember our article on piercing glasses and other crazy objects?
-Among out of ordinary creations we have found 5 latest patented inventions that could be introduced soon in our everyday life.
+Among out of the ordinary creations we have found the 5 latest patented inventions that could soon be introduced into our everyday lives.